 - Leave you feeling stressed

-- Impact on your other emotions and your ability to feel them
+- Impact your ability to feel the full range of your emotions

 Cause feelings of anxiety